vahidfzm/python-and-excel-course-code/README.md

-# Python & Excel Course Code & Materials
+# Python & Excel Course Code and Materials

 This repository contains the course source code and other materials like excel files.